 Waking up after a day of no smoking, you’ll probably have an itchy, sore throat.
 Instead of bouncing out of bed feeling great, you may feel worse than when you were smoking.
 This is because the cilia in your throat, tiny ‘hairs’ that are damaged by smoke, are beginning to heal.
 They work to remove dust and debris from your respiratory system and so initially you might get a sore throat, as well as a cough.
 Try to focus on the positive meaning of your sore throat – it means your body is getting back to normal.

-Give yourself tomorrow
+Tell yourself there’s always tomorrow